-The stakeholder mapping process for the sustainability initiative in Ålidhem revealed several important insights and challenges, as well as identifying both strengths and gaps in efforts to engage all sectors of the so-called "quadruple helix" (academia, private sector, public sector, and society/citizens/civil society).
+The stakeholder mapping process for the sustainability initiative in Ålidhem revealed several important insights and challenges, as well as identifying both strengths and gaps in efforts to engage all sectors of the so-called "quadruple helix" (academia, and caciaty (division of the so-called "quadruple helix").

+private sector, public sector, and society/citizens/civil society).